ArchitectAK/Agera-Android-Sample/README.md

 * `Updatable` => Called when an event has occurred.
 Its `update()` method will be called when the class it observes changes, but can also be called manually to force an update.
 * `Supplier` => Something that supplies data when the `get()` method is called.
 In this case, "Data" can be anything.
 * `Receiver` => Something that can receive (and normally store) a value send to it via `accept()`.
+* `Repository` => The most important concept in Agera is the Repository.
+Repositories receive, supply, and store data and emit updates.
+The interfaces Observable, Supplier and Receiver are combined into two types of repositories:

+    Repository can replace Observable and Supplier
+    MutableRepository can replace Observable, Supplier and Receiver

+    This replacement is shown in [Agera-Repositories](https://github.com/AnkitDroidGit/Agera-Repositories) project.